JumboCode/village-food-hub/README.md

 # Welcome to Village Food Hub!

+*Title: Sofia and Charlie's Weather Button

+Names: Sofia and Charlie

+Date: 10/20/24

+How long did this ticket take you?
+2 hours

+Description: A button that displays the weather when clicked.

+Testing:

+Takeaways:

 ## Git Do's and Don'ts
 *DON'T
   - UNDER NO CIRCUMSTANCES mess with the branch named "main" => your default should be the dev branch